williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 2. Native Application

-    * Installed on a device or computer, such as mobile apps or on-prem agents
+    * Installed on a device or computer, such as mobile applications or installed desktop applications
     * Uses [Authorization Code Grant Flow](https://tools.ietf.org/html/rfc6749#section-4.1)
     * Can use custom redirect URIs like `myApp://oauth:2.0:native`